TheMonk2121/ai-dev-tasks/docs/legacy/03_process-task-list.md

 <!-- ARCHIVED: Historical workflow.
 Use `003_process-task-list.md` for current execution. -->
 <!-- MODULE_REFERENCE: 400_deployment-environment-guide.md -->
 <!-- MODULE_REFERENCE: 400_migration-upgrade-guide.md -->

-- Use Mistral 7B Instruct for reasoning and planning
+# 4. **Validate Completion**- Use Mistral 7B Instruct for reasoning and planning

-4. **Validate Completion**
-   - Run all "Done when:" criteria
+4.**Validate Completion**- Run all "Done when:" criteria
   - If any fail → mark task `[!]` and create HotFix task
   - If all pass → mark task `[x]`

-5. **Update State**
-   - Write/update `.ai_state.json` with current state
+5.**Update State**- Write/update `.ai_state.json` with current state
   - Update progress tracking

-6. **Check for Pause**
-   - If `🛑 Pause After: yes` AND `Auto-Advance: no` → wait for human input
+6.**Check for Pause**- If `🛑 Pause After: yes` AND `Auto-Advance: no` → wait for human input
   - Otherwise continue to next task

-7. **Update Backlog** (the execution engine)
+7.**Update Backlog**(the execution engine)
   - Mark completed features in backlog as implemented
-   - **Move completed items to "Completed Items" section** in backlog
+  - **Move completed items to "Completed Items" section**in backlog
   - Update status from "todo" to "✅ done" in backlog table
   - Add completion date and implementation notes
   - Add new discoveries or requirements to backlog
   - Update effort estimates based on actual implementation time
   - Execute AI-BACKLOG-META commands for automated updates
-   - **Update scoring metadata** if effort estimates change significantly
+  - **Update scoring metadata**if effort estimates change significantly
-   - **Re-calculate scores** if business value or priorities shift
+  - **Re-calculate scores**if business value or priorities shift
-   - **Update timestamp**: Change *Last Updated: YYYY-MM-DD HH:MM* to current time
+  - **Update timestamp**: Change *Last Updated: YYYY-MM-DD HH:MM*to current time
-   - **Add history**: Move current *Last Updated* to *Previously Updated* line
+  - **Add history**: Move current *Last Updated*to*Previously Updated*line

----
+- --

 ## 2. Task Status Tracking